osgi/osgi.enroute.site/_tutorial_maven/320-local.md

 If you used the standard OSGi enRoute template you should already have the package and it is also already exported.

 Since we already set up the [-buildrepo] and [-pom] instructions, we should have added the project's bundle to the Maven local repository.
-You can find it at `~/.m2/repository/osgi/enroute/examples/osgi.enroute.examples.eval.api/1.0.0-SNAPSHOT`.
+You can find it at `~/.m2/repository/osgi/enroute/examples/osgi.enroute.examples.eval.api/1.0.0-SNAPSHOT/osgi.enroute.examples.eval.api/1.0.0-SNAPSHOT.jar`.

-If you double click on this entry then you'll see the JAR file's contents.
-Open up the POM at `META-INF/maven/osgi.enroute.examples/osgi.enroute.examples.eval.api`:
+If you look inside this JAR you find the following POM at `META-INF/maven/osgi.enroute.examples/osgi.enroute.examples.eval.api`:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<project xmlns="http://maven.apache.org/POM/4.0.0"